3 Weeks in Chile: The Ultimate Travel Itinerary

 I loved the atmosphere of Punta Arenas

-What did we like in Punta Arenas?
-Here is the list:
+What did I like in Punta Arenas?

 Punta Arenas is as south as you’ll get on your way.
 Located on the Magellan Strait, it’s Chile’s southernmost city.
 Take the afternoon to explore the town.
-I promise you’ll feel like you are in the Antarctica drawing room, with gusts as strong as 100 km (62 mi) per hour; it’s tough weather out there.
+I promise you’ll feel like you are in an Antarctica drawing room, with gusts as strong as 100 km (62 mi) per hour; it’s tough weather out there!
 There’s nothing much to explore, it’s more about the atmosphere, so 4 or 5 hours are more than enough

 Outside the city, around 20 minutes by car, lies Cueva del Milodon.
 The large cave used to be a refuge for many giant prehistoric animals.
 There’s a museum, several caves, and a rock formation called Silla del Diablo you can explore.
-Plan around 3 hours for the visit including the route there and back again.
+Plan around 3 hours for the visit including the route there and back.

 Cueva del Milodon

-Then, head back to the city for a good meal and a restful sleep before the upcoming trip to Torres del Paine.
 Honestly, there’s nothing to do in the town itself except fill your memory card with epic ocean landscape photos or try Chilean cuisine.
 So, if you somehow manage to spare some time to kill, the waterfront is the place to go.

 • Distance: 310 km (193 mi)